dse/gridation/README.md

 ## Why did I make this?

 Gridation is intended to be incorporated into existing projects without changing any of your styles.
+Of course, your existing project will need other modifications to become responsive:

+- remove any fixed widths on the page (a `max-width` is okay).
+- add a [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) to the <head>.

 ## Documentation